Hearing aids aren't about getting old, they're the key to staying young!

 The devices have become hugely popular because they are massively versatile fitting many types of hearing losses and very discreet.
 In some cases, they are more discreet than in the ear hearing aids.

-They do however have their pros and cons, let's take a deeper look at them below.
+They do however have their pros and cons, you can take a deeper look at them below.
 Alternatively, you can read everything you need to know about RIC / RITE hearing aids here.

 The Pros & Cons of RIC Hearing Aids

 As with many things in life, there are pros and cons with RIC hearing aids, let's take a deeper look at them.
 First, let's take a look at the advantages of RIC devices.

 The Advantages Of RIC Devices

 They are highly discreet devices, although the body of the hearing aid sits behind the ear they are normally very small and discreet.
 Unless someone is actually checking they invariably go un-noticed.
 The wire that leads from the body of the hearing aid into the ear canal is tiny and should sit along the crease of your face at the ear, hence, it is almost un-noticeable as well.
 Because of these two facts, these are among the most discreet hearing aids available.